 degree in Psychology which requires the successful completion of twelve courses in Psychology.

-Students wishing to declare a major in Psychology may do so by going to the departmental office, Suite 270 in the Psychology Building, and completing the required paperwork.
+Students wishing to declare a major in Psychology may do so by completing the online declaration of major form (click here).
+After completing the online form, students must see Lorenza Houser in Suite 270, Psychology Building, for additional required paperwork for the major.
 Declarations will not be accepted during the direct enrollment period.
 Students declaring a psychology major will be required to maintain a “C” average (2.0) in their major and pass all courses with a “D” or better for them to count towards the major requirements.
 Courses taken to meet the requirements for the B.A. in Psychology may not be taken under the S/U option.
+Courses taken for the psychology major must appear on the transcript with a letter grade; grades of S are not acceptable for any course.

 Declared majors will be put on the undergraduate e-mail list.
 Please read e-mail information from the Department very carefully; students will be held responsible for information sent via e-mail.
 This e-mail communication will keep you up-to-date on deadlines, opportunities, and requirements.